opt-models/opt-models.github.io/content/compendium/lego/problem-description/index.md

 Most of all, this is about having some fun with a bit of LEGO, coffee and friends.
 Let's build something! ❤️

+## Join the Discord ...

-<iframe src="https://discord.com/widget?id=1226293117787836467&theme=dark" width="720" height="300" allowtransparency="true" frameborder="0" sandbox="allow-popups allow-popups-to-escape-sandbox allow-same-origin allow-scripts"></iframe>
+<iframe src="https://discord.com/widget?id=1226293117787836467&theme=dark" width="340" height="340" allowtransparency="true" frameborder="0" sandbox="allow-popups allow-popups-to-escape-sandbox allow-same-origin allow-scripts"></iframe>